plasgroup/jvm-in-memory/doc/libraryDocument.md

   + For more information, please refer to the JVM specification.
     + https://docs.oracle.com/javase/specs/jvms/se8/jvms8.pdf section 4.4.

-+ rest parameters are arguments for method execution.
++ Rest parameters are arguments for method execution.

++ It may need to notice the **2nd** parameter, as methods with the same descriptor may exist in the inherence chain.
+We need specific the class' should the library call.